uchicago-2025-capp30122/30122-project-fantasticfour/milestones/milestone2.md

 ## Data Sources
 Please review the following table for a quick overview of the indexes affecting livability scores and their corresponding data sources.
+We make sure that all datasets has **"zip code"** as the variable to link all together.

 #### Indicators & Weights
+##### Notes: all the source tagged as "Under Consideration" is because we can only find over unstructured datasets for now, so we will decide whether we would like to deal with these datasets during next week's discussion; if not, we will redistribute the indexes weight.

 | Category               | Indicator                           | Weight (%) | Source  |
 |------------------------|------------------------------------|------------|------------------------------------------------------|